 What we offer

 Our teacher professional development workshops are largely based on existing student programmes.
 You can view our suite of student programmes here.
-You can also download the PDF version of our Programme Booklet.
-Alternatively, our PD workshops are listed below.
+Our PD workshops are listed below.

 Suggested times: Mondays to Fridays: 9:30am or 2.30pm

-Course fee per participant: $50-80 (Additional charges will apply, for any customisation)
+Course fee per participant: $60-80 (Additional charges will apply, for any customisation )

 Workshop fees indicated are for bookings by Singapore-based schools only.